Vonage/vonage-python-sdk/V3_TO_V4_SDK_MIGRATION_GUIDE.md

 ## Configuration

 To get started with the v4 SDK, you'll need to initialize an instance of the `vonage.Vonage` class.
 This can then be used to access API methods.
-You need to provide authentication information and can optionally provide configuration options for the HTTP Client that's used (that is in the `vonage-http-client` package).
+You need to provide authentication information and can optionally provide configuration options for the HTTP Client used to make requests to Vonage APIs.
 This section will break all of this down then provide an example.

 ### Authentication